Kaustbh/Kaustbh/README.md

 - [Project 2]: Provide a concise overview of another ML or deep learning project you've completed.
 Emphasize the dataset, algorithms employed, and any notable achievements or impact.-->

 🌱 Education:
-- [Indian Institue of Information and Technology , Kottayam]:
+- Indian Institue of Information and Technology , Kottayam.

 💼 Skills:
 - Proficient in Python, with experience in libraries such as TensorFlow, Keras, and scikit-learn.